Jajucolor/RbPi/SETUP.md

 # Assistive Glasses System Setup Guide

-This guide will help you set up the assistive glasses system on your Raspberry Pi.
+This comprehensive guide will help you set up the assistive glasses system with INTA AI assistant on your Raspberry Pi or other platforms.

-## Hardware Requirements
+## 📋 Hardware Requirements

 ### Essential Components
 - Raspberry Pi 4 (4GB RAM recommended)